vttresearch/siteopt_toolbox/docs/installation.md

 - 16 GB RAM (depending on the models which you run more can be needed)
 - network connection for installation

-## Spine Toolbox
+## Spine Toolbox installation
 You need Spine Toolbox for running the Siteopt.
-In addition, it is needed for using the databases.
 To install it, first:

 - Install Miniconda (https://www.anaconda.com/docs/getting-started/miniconda/install).
 Add Miniconda to path variable in Windows when asked by the installer.
 - Create a Miniconda environment for Spine Toolbox and activate it.
 I.e., run the following in command prompt: